RobinRMC/Discord-Console-hacks/README.md

 ### AMOLED Theme on Desktop & Web

-Activates the AMOLED theme from mobile on desktop and web, which is uses darker colors than the normal theme.
+Activates the AMOLED theme from mobile on desktop and web, which uses darker colors than the normal theme.

 <details>
 <summary>Expand</summary>